notkoen/Zombie-Escape-Configs/README.md

 Collection of stuff I have made and modified for ZE.

-All vscripts under the `csgo` folder must be uploaded in the exact same folder structure.

 Configs here are stuff I have worked on for both Zeddy and my map ports.
 I try to publish everything publicly as a lot of configs are getting lost.
 While I avoid posting configs made by others, I may accidentally push configs made by others.
 If you want credit or them removed, just contact me via the options below.

+> [!WARNING]
+> All vscripts under the `csgo` folder must be uploaded in the exact same folder structure.

+> [!NOTE]
-All entwatch configs are made to work with **DarkerZ's Entwatch-DZ Plugin**.
+> All entwatch configs are made to work with **DarkerZ's Entwatch-DZ Plugin**.
 I will not guarantee compatability with other forks of entwatch plugin.

+> [!NOTE]
-All BossHud configs are made to work with either GFL's, ZombieDen's, and AntiTeal/Strellic's plugins, although the `config` options will vary a bit.
+> All BossHud configs are made to work with either GFL's, ZombieDen's, and AntiTeal/Strellic's plugins, although the `config` options will vary a bit.

 ## Contact Me